DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-6/reverb.md

 - **Stereo Width**: Controls the width of the stereo field for the reverb.
 - **Initial Delay**: Adds a delay before the reverb starts, creating more space.
 - **Lowpass/Highpass**: Filter controls to apply reverb to only certain frequency ranges.
+ - **Low-pass/High-pass**: Filter controls to apply reverb to only certain frequency ranges.

 ### Reverb on One Instrument

-Set the room size to 100, then adjust the dampening.
-With low dampening, you'll hear a brighter reverb; with more dampening, the reverb becomes darker.
-You can further shape the sound using the high and low pass filters.
+Set the room size to 100, then adjust the damping.
+With low damping, you'll hear a brighter reverb; with more damping, the reverb becomes darker.
+You can further shape the sound using the high- and low-pass filters.

 ### Reverb on a Send